am2998/i-use-arch-BTW/README.md

 <br><br>

 > **Note**
-> The script generates an install log file named `install.log` in the current directory.
+> The script generates an install log file named `result.log` in the current directory.

 > **Note** ⚠️
 > Timeshift and Pika Backup need to be configured after install in order to snapshot and backup your sistem.